Skip to main content

 ServerControl Plane > Server > PoliciesSingle MCP server

-Policy Merge Rules (Union):
+Policy Merge Rules:

 • Sensitive fields: Combined from ALL layers (union)